-Most dental alloys can be welded with higher power levels, just as with stainless steel.
+Other precious metals can be welded with higher power levels, just as with stainless steel.
 Power levels above 70 % are only practical in the most unusual circumstances.
 There is a danger of inhomogeneous welds and only experienced users should move outside this range.